jemui/home/index.md

 | [SpokeIt Video 1 - 0:49](https://www.youtube.com/watch?v=qf6Pb_HOvGA&feature=youtu.be) | [![SpokeIt](https://i.ytimg.com/vi/qf6Pb_HOvGA/hqdefault.jpg?sqp=-oaymwEjCPYBEIoBSFryq4qpAxUIARUAAAAAGAElAADIQj0AgKJDeAE=&rs=AOn4CLBcli82RQpz8H8U0G18WZ6ZK1rS7Q)](https://www.youtube.com/watch?v=qf6Pb_HOvGA&feature=youtu.be-Y "SpokeIt") |

 Game Projects

 Hotaru no Machi is a short 2D side scrolling game where the player is tasked to collect fireflies and fill them up in street lamps to restore light to a dark town.
 For every street lamp filled, the player can see more of the town around them.
-This was created with
+This was created with Erica Nguyen and Karen Lee.

 |               |               |
 | ------------- |:-------------:|